-Photo of an assortment of red, white, and blue collateral fro the 58th Annual Convention of the American Legion.
+Photo of an assortment of red, white, and blue collateral from the 58th Annual Convention of the American Legion.
 Items include a program booklet, pin shaped like the Liberty Bell, and pen.
-They sit against a dark blue background with a muted red and blue swoosh running through the middle.
+They sit against a brown background with a muted red and blue swoosh running through the middle.

 On View